 On March 11, 2020, the World Health Organization declared the 2019 Novel Coronavirus (the "COVID-19") outbreak a pandemic.
 In response to the outbreak, many countries, ports and organizations, including those where the Company conducts a large part of its operations, implemented measures to combat the outbreak, such as social distancing, travel restrictions, border closures, limitations on public gatherings, working from home, supply chain logistical changes and closure of non-essential businesses.
 Such measures have and will likely continue to cause severe trade disruptions, significant reduction in global economic activity and extreme volatility in the global financial markets.
-Although to date there has not been any significant effect on the Company's operating activities due to COVID-19, other than the decrease in market rates during 2020, which have recovered since the final quarter of 2020 and continuing into 2021, and increased crew cost, there continues to be a high level of uncertainty relating to how the pandemic will evolve, including the availability of vaccines and their global deployment, the development of effective treatments, the imposition of effective public safety and other protective measures and the public's and government's responses to such measures.
-Accordingly, an estimate of the future impact of COVID-19 on the Company's operational and financial performance cannot be made at this time, as it may take some time to materialize and may not be fully reflected in the results for 2020.
+Although to date there has not been any significant effect on the Company's operating activities due to COVID-19, other than the decrease in market rates during 2020, which have recovered since the final quarter of 2020 and continuing into 2021 and 2022, and increased crew cost, there continues to be a high level of uncertainty relating to how the pandemic will evolve, including the new Omicron variant of COVID-19, which appears to be the most transmissible variant to date, the availability of vaccines and their global deployment, the development of effective treatments, the imposition of effective public safety and other protective measures and the public's and government's responses to such measures.
+Accordingly, an estimate of the future impact of COVID-19 on the Company's operational and financial performance cannot be made at this time, as it may take some time to materialize and may not be fully reflected in the results for 2020 and 2021.